karinchung/chatr/README.md

 ## User Stories
 * I'd like to message my friends through an online application
 * The must be a secure login (encrypted password and authorization)
+* I'd like to make new conversations
+* I'd like to add my friends to those conversations

 ## Technologies